North Brunswick Township High School: Extracurricular activities

 NBTHS offers close to 35 extracurricular activities for its students, many of which are integrated with the school's academic curriculum.
 Its DECA program, linked with the school's marketing coursework, has won championships at the regional, state, and national levels.
 The Model United Nations has won honors at a variety of prestigious conferences, including those held at Harvard University, Georgetown University, and Princeton University.
 Daedalus, the product of the school's yearbook program, has won awards for excellence in yearbook production across New Jersey and at an annual conference held by Columbia University.

 The school also serves as the host to a chapter of the Future Business Leaders of America (FBLA), Key Club, as well as honor societies like the National Honor Society, National Art Honor Society, Spanish Honor Society, French Honor Society, German National Honor Society, Latin Honor Society, and Italian Honor Society.

 The Student Government Organization, which is run by mostly students and two faculty, hosts a series of events and opportunities for NBTHS students as well as the greater North Brunswick community throughout the school year, and sometimes even during the summer.

 To accommodate the growth of the school's arts program, the North Brunswick Board of Education approved a $67 million expansion that includes a 1,000-seat auditorium, music practice rooms, and theater and film production studios.
 The school has a marching band, which competes locally in the USBands circuit, along with a full orchestra, choir, jazz band, and winter percussion ensemble.

 The school has a full theatre program (The Alchemist Theatre Company), which puts on one Murder Mystery Dinner Theatre and three mainstage performances each year.
 The 2017-2018 lineup featured a Murder Mystery titled Occupation: Murder, Twelve Angry Men in the fall, Theatre Revue 2018 in the winter, and 42nd Street in the Spring.

 Members of NBTHS also participate in the FIRST Robotics Program.
 Team 25, Raider Robotix, sponsored by local corporation Bristol-Myers Squibb, won the National Championships in 2000 and 2012, finished as world championship finalists in 2003 and 2006, and finished as world championship semifinalists in 2002 and 2011.
 The team has also consistently won numerous state regionals all across the country as well and received international recognition for its achievements.

-Other organizations include the school newspaper (The Banner), Environmental club, language clubs, Film production club, Care-to-Walk Club, Health Careers Club, Human Psych Club, Chemistry Club, Science League, Technology Club, Anime Club, the Academic Team, Mock Trial, the Debate Team, the LAMBDA Coalition, and an award-winning literary magazine, Painted Words.
+Other organizations include the school newspaper (The Banner), Environmental club, language clubs, Film production club, Care-to-Walk Club, Health Careers Club, Human Psych Club, Chemistry Club, Science League, Technology Club, Anime Club, the Academic Team, the Debate Team, the LAMBDA Coalition, and an award-winning literary magazine, Painted Words.

 In the 2008-09 school year the mock trial team earned the title of Middlesex County and Central Jersey champions, and ended third in the state; it was the first time in over 30 years that a Middlesex County team advanced to semi-regionals.
+The mock trial team was disbanded after the 2025-2026 school year.